- Workforce management

 - Procurement of staff members.

-- Training and fostering of up and coming talent.
+- Onboarding and fostering of up and coming talent.

 - Preventing the placement of incompatible candidates.